MakerSCAD/makerscad-docs/source/getting_started.rst

 * EXPORT the current 3d objects as a STL file.
 * EXPORT the current 3d objects as an OBJ file.
 * LOAD an asset (experimental).
-* Confifure MakersCAD on the SETTINGS window.
+* Configure MakersCAD on the SETTINGS window.
 * Go to the Documentation to get HELP learning MakersCAD
 * Check the ABOUT window for authors, copyright licence and more.